astrogilda/tsbootstrap/README.md

 ## 📍 Overview

-TS_BS is a project designed to [provide a brief description of the project's purpose and functionality].
+ts_bs is a project designed to [provide a brief description of the project's purpose and functionality].
 It's aimed at [target audience or use cases].

 ---